2ndQuadrant/pglogical/README.md

 The `pglogical.conflict_resolution` setting defaults can only be set to `error` on Postgres-XL.

-## How does pglogical differ from BDR?

-`pglogical` is based on technology developed for BDR and shares some code with BDR.
-It's designed to be more flexible than BDR and to apply better to single-master unidirectional replication, data-gather/merge, non-mesh multimaster topologies, etc.

-It omits some features found in BDR:

-* Mesh multi-master.
-Limited multi-master support with conflict resolution exists, but mutual replication connections must be added individually.

-* Distributed sequences.
-Use different sequence offsets on each node instead.

-* DDL replication.
-Users must keep table definitions consistent themselves. pglogical provides queue functions to help with this.

-* Global DDL locking.
-There's no DDL replication so no global locking is required....only applies to tables but that introduces problems with mutual multi-master replication.
-  See next point.

-* Global flush-to-consistent-state.
-Part of BDR's DDL locking is a step where all nodes' queues are plugged by preventing new xacts from being committed, then flushed to the peer nodes.
-This ensures there are no xacts in the queue that can't be applied once table structure has changed. pglogical doesn't do this so multi-master replication (where nodes replicate to each other) is not yet supported.
-  See "limitations".

-See "limitations and restrictions" for more information.

-It also adds some features:

-* Flexible connections between nodes; topology is not restricted to a mesh configuration like BDR's.
-Cascading logical replication is possible.

-* JSON output so queued transactions can be inspected

-... but its main purpose is to provide a cleaner, simpler base that doesn't require a patched PostgreSQL, with a pluggable and extensible design.

 ## Credits and Licence

 pglogical has been designed, developed and tested by the 2ndQuadrant team